cnam/security-jwt-service-provider/Readme.md

 > for usage stable version silex your need used security jwt service provider version in 1.*

-> for usage silex 2.0 version or not stable master your need usage taf 2.*
+> for usage silex 2.0 version or not stable master your need usage version 2.*

 ## Installation